rankingdigitalrights/index2017/app/findings/methodologyandscoring/index.md

 </ul>
 <p></p>
 <p>All companies evaluated in the Index are multinational corporations listed on a major stock exchange. <strong>The following factors influenced company selection: </strong></p>
 <p><strong>User Base: </strong>The companies in the Index have a significant footprint in the areas where they operate.
 The telecommunications companies have a substantial user base in their home markets, and the internet companies have a large number of global users as identified by established global traffic rankings such as Alexa.
-The policies and practices of the selected companies, and their potential to improve, thus affects a large percentage of the world's 3.75 billion internet users. </p>
+The policies and practices of the selected companies, and their potential to improve, thus affects a large percentage of the world's <a href="http://www.internetworldstats.com/stats.htm">3.7 billion internet users.</a></p>
 <p><strong>Geographic reach and distribution: </strong>The Index includes companies that are headquartered in North America, Europe, Africa, Asia, and the Middle East, and collectively, the companies in the Index have users in many regions around the world. </p>
 <p><strong>Relevance to users' freedom of expression and privacy rights:</strong> Most of the companies in the Index operate in or have a significant user base in countries where human rights are not universally respected.
 This is based on relevant research from such organizations as Freedom House, the Web Foundation, and Reporters Without Borders as well as stakeholder feedback. </p>
 <p></p>